How House Democrats' Campaign Chief Plans To Defy History In 2022

 "We're making a bet on substance," Maloney says, before adding a colorful adage: "What's the old saying — any jackass can kick down a barn, it takes a carpenter to build one.
 It's harder to build it than to kick it down.
 And so we're the party that's going to build the future."

-That future includes proposals to combat climate change; overhaul immigration laws; massively invest in traditional infrastructure like roads, bridges and expanded access to broadband, along with investments in affordable childcare, early childhood education; and provide an expanded child tax credit with payments that top out at $3,600 a year per child.
+That future includes proposals to combat climate change; overhaul immigration laws; massively invest in traditional infrastructure like roads, bridges and expanded access to broadband, along with investments in affordable child care and early childhood education; and provide an expanded child tax credit with payments that top out at $3,600 a year per child.

 Tens of millions of American families are already starting to receive those direct cash payments.